wkumari/draft-wkumari-dhc-capport/README.md

    device and agree to an acceptable use policy and / or provide billing information before they can access the Internet.

-   Many devices perform DNS, HHTP, and / or IP hijacks in order to present the user with the captive portal web page.
-These kludgy workarounds and techniques resemble attacks that DNSSEC and TLS are intended to protect against.
-This document describes a DHCPv4 option (Captive Portal) and an IPv6 Router Advertisement (RA) extension that informs clients that they are behind a captive portal device and how to contact it.
+   Many devices perform DNS, HTTP, and / or IP hijacks in order to present the user with the captive portal web page.
+These workarounds and techniques resemble attacks that DNSSEC and TLS are intended to protect against.
+This document describe a DHCP option (Captive Portal) and an IPv6 Router Advertisement (RA) extension that informs clients that they are behind a captive portal device and how to contact it.

    This document neither condones nor condemns the use of captive portals; instead, it recognises that their apparent necessity, and attempts to improve the user experience.

-   [ Ed note: This solution complements 802.11U / WiFi Passpoint.
-It can be quickly and easily deployed, and works on wired as well ]